AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 // EXCEPT from their paper
 // Environment obstacles: Also shown in figure 6 with dotted lines are the makespans for ORCA and our GBP planner when 6 polygonal obstacles are placed in the middle of the circle.
 The paths can be seen in figure 3.
 The results are for one layout of obstacles averaged over 5 seeds.
 For NR = 25 and 30 some robots using ORCA became deadlocked with the obstacle configuration.
 Our method performs well with obstacles, producing makespans that are only slightly higher than in those in free space
 In this scenario the robots are placed in a circle similar to the Circle scenario, see @s.r.scenarios.circle.
 The environment is sparsely populated with six small obstacles; two triangles, three squares and one rectangle.
 The obstacles are placed near the middle of the environment.
 This change adds to the difficultly.
 Not only does the robots have to find collision free paths around each other.
-They also have to adjust their solution to not collide with the obstacles that obstruct the optimal path straight across the circle.
+They also have to adjust their solution to not collide with the obstacles that obstruct the optimal path straight across the interior of the circle.

 #figure(